markdown-extended/manifest/mde-manifest.md

-On the same idea as for *automatic escaping* ([§§](#A7)), inline HTML MUST be authorized in an MDE content. **But**, a consequence of the fact that the final rendering MAY NOT be only HTML ([§§](#scope-of-these-specifications)) is that raw HTML tags MAY NOT be rendered as you expect in other formats.
+On the same idea as for *automatic escaping* ([§§](#A7)), inline HTML MUST be authorized in an MDE content. **But**, a consequence of the fact that the final rendering MAY NOT be only HTML ([§§](#scope-of-these-specifications)) is that raw HTML tags MAY NOT be rendered as writers expect in other formats.

 #### A.8.a.
 Use with caution {#A8a}